kjean30/ksite/README.md

 # ksite
-This is a test for CI/CD portfolio website
+This is a test for CI/CD portfolio website on Netlify